Surfmon¶

 __init__.py # Version

-cli.py # Typer CLI — check, watch, compare, cleanup, prune, analyze
+cli.py # Typer CLI — check, watch, cleanup, analyze

 config.py # Target detection, paths, environment config